gavinmcfarland/plugma/packages/website/content/docs/2-using-the-cli.md

-# CLI
+# Using the CLI

-Plugma comes with a Command Line Interface that supports several commands.
+Plugma comes with a Command Line Interface that supports the following commands.

 ## Commands